The Corporate Veil

-The corporate veil or the corporate personality is a legal term used to describe the separation of the corporate entity from the shareholder for the purpose of litigation.
-Usually, the court renders the shareholder personally liable for the debts, negligence, or mismanagement of the business, and personal assets may be reached.
+The corporate veil or the corporate personality is a legal term refers to the separation of the corporate entity from the shareholder in a litigation.
+In such case, the court usually renders the shareholder personally liable for the debts, negligence, or mismanagement of the business, and personal assets may be reached.

 However, there are cases provisioned in statutory law in China, which the shareholder can be held personally liable.
 For foreign shareholders, understanding the corporate veil is crucial in establishing the governing body of the corporate entity, in particular the appointment of directors, legal representatives, and senior managers.
 Below, we outline the main cases in which the corporate veil could be pierced, and the shareholders could be held personally liable.